Primary photons, boson star and phase transition: Introduction

-We investigate the possible evidence of the DM candidate from the approximate scale symmetry, the theory of the hidden scalar sector.
+We investigate the possible evidence of the DM candidate from the approximate scale symmetry.
 The DM is the lightest hidden scalar field which is likely a dilaton.
-We suggest the novel approach to the phase transition and to the approximate scale symmetry breaking with the challenge phenomenology where the primary photons induced by CA are in fluctuating regime.
+We suggest the novel approach to the PT and to the approximate scale symmetry breaking with the challenge phenomenology where the primary photons induced by the CA are in fluctuating regime.
 The rate of the correlation length related to the mass of the dilaton plays an important role as an indicator of the PT achievement if this length grows very sharply.
-So, the primary photons effects start to play a significant role when the correlation length grows up intensively in the proximity of the PT or the critical point.
+So, the primary photons effects start to play a significant role when the correlation length grows up intensively in the proximity of the PT or the critical point (CP).
 The scalar dilaton could be warm and may have the novel feature of BEC into compact massive boson stars [18] leading to direct detection through the observation of primary photons.
-In the particle physics experiments it could also be tested if there exist the interactions of the dilaton field $\chi$ with the Higgs boson field operator ${\vert h\vert}^{2}$, $\sim const {\vert h(x)\vert}^{2} \sum_{k=1}^{N} c_{k}\chi(x)$ in the sliced-operator form (the tower of hidden dilatons) with $c_{k}$ being the coefficients and $N$ is the number of particles.
+The paper is organised as follows: in Sec.2, we present the formal model of the dilaton we study.
+Then, in Sec.3, we summarise the DM scenario with finite temperature and the chemical potential.
+The condensation and the fluctuations of the scalar particles are presented in Sec.4.
+In Sec.5, the emission of the primary photons from the BS and the fluctuation rate of the photon production are studied.
+Finally, we conclude in Sec.6.